 Once we have the car prepared on the hoist with the wheels off, the brake system flush begins with removing the present fluid from the master cylinder.
 Then the cylinder is filled with fresh new, quality brake fluid of the correct type.
 Next, we 'bleed' the brakes and the clean fluid flushes through the system, completely replacing the old.
 We will also check over the other parts of the brake system for any signs of damage or wear that needs attention and advise you if necessary.

 A brake fluid flush can be done as part of a scheduled service – but sometimes we may suggest you need one outside of a regular schedule if we feel it's necessary.
 We are always happy to discuss the reasons why with you.

 Just because your fluid might look clean to the naked eye – that doesn't mean it's not dangerous.
 If there is water in the brake fluid, it might not be visible, but it still could cause the fluid to boil .
 This boiling causes loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection won't necessarily tell you if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 Every two years is the standard recommendation, there should be information in your vehicles manufacturers log book – it's important to remember these are guidelines and so it is necessary to check the condition of your brake fluid on a regular basis.

-At Drysdale Motors we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Drysdale Motors we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to budget in advance.